joseira/Mental-Health/README.md

 * Random Forest
 * XGBoost

 Each model was trained and tested using a train/test data split, followed by cross-validation.
-Performance was optimized using GridSearchCV, Polynomial Features (for Logistic Regression), and parameter tuning in Random Forest.
+Polynomial Features was used for Logistic Regression.
+Performance was optimized using GridSearchCV and parameter tuning in Random Forest.
 Among all models, Logistic Regression delivered the best performance with the least overfitting.
 The results were as follows:

 * Accuracy: 53%